mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

         copying GC.
     -   **Clear the field**: It can clear the field if the referent is unreachable.

-Using those primitive operations, the VM binding can support different flavours of finalizers and/or weak references.
+Using those primitive operations, the VM binding can support different flavors of finalizers and/or weak references.
 We will discuss common use cases in the following sections.

 ## Supporting finalizers